tinkoff-mobile-tech/TinkoffConcurrency/Development/TinkoffConcurrency/Documentation.docc/CancellableContinuation.md

 }
 ```

+Please be sure NOT to return [AnyCancellable](https://developer.apple.com/documentation/combine/anycancellable), because it cancels on
+deallocation, and unexpected cancel closure calls may happen.

 ``withCheckedThrowingCancellableContinuation(function:_:)`` ensures that continuation will be resumed only once, either
 by resolving a completion closure, or when task is cancelled.
 In later case, it throws
 [CancellationError](https://developer.apple.com/documentation/swift/cancellationerror).
 That's why only throwing variant